Lamaria Church: Location

-The Lamaria church is situated at the northern outskirts of the highland village of Zhibiani, part of the Ushguli territorial unit, Mestia Municipality.
+The Lamaria church is situated on the northern outskirts of the highland village of Zhibiani, a constituent village of Ushguli, in Mestia Municipality.
 Zhibiani is one of the highest permanently inhabited places in Europe, located at 2,100 above sea level.
-The building tops a hill above the village, set against the backdrop of the 5,193 metre-high summit of Shkhara.
-It is surrounded by low stone wall and defended by a Svan tower standing on its west end.
+The building tops a hill above the village, set against the backdrop of the 5,201 metre-high Shkhara peak of the Greater Caucasus range and the highest point in Georgia.
+The church is surrounded by a low stone wall and defended by a Svan tower standing on its west end.

 History

 The Lamaria church does not appear in historical records.
-Judging by its architectural features, Lamaria is dated to the 9th or 10th century.
+Judging by its architectural features, the church is dated to the 9th or 10th century.
 It is dedicated to the Dormition of the Mother of God.
-"Lamaria" is a name applied by the Svan mountaineers to Mary, mother of Jesus, whose veneration became superimposed on the ancient, pre-Christian cult of Lamaria, a female deity of motherhood and fertility.
+"Lamaria" is a name applied by the local Svan people to Mary, mother of Jesus, whose veneration became superimposed on the ancient, pre-Christian cult of Lamaria, a female deity of motherhood and fertility.

 According to a local legend, the Lamaria church was the scene of the murder of the nobleman Puta Dachkelani, a Dadeshkeliani, who sought to impose his rule on the free people of Ushguli.
 The legend has it that the entire village helped pull a cord attached to the trigger of a musket, thus dividing equally the responsibility for killing the man.
-Puta's garments are said to have been preserved at the church for a long time.
+Dachkelani's garments are said to have been preserved at the church for a long time.

 Lamaria housed a collection of dozens of church items—manuscripts, icons, crosses, and various utensils—which were catalogued by the scholar Ekvtime Taqaishvili during his expedition to Svaneti in 1910.
 The church is functional and currently serves as the seat of a Georgian Orthodox bishop of Mestia and Zemo Svaneti.